Blanket vs. Scheduled Personal Property Coverage

-How blanket personal property coverage works under Coverage C, when scheduling individual items is necessary, the valuation differences between each approach, and California-specific strategies for adequate contents coverage.
+How blanket Personal Property coverage works, when scheduling individual items is necessary, the valuation differences, and California contents strategies.

-Business personal property (BPP) covers movable assets like furniture, equipment, and tools under commercial policies.
-Learn how BPP differs from inventory and stock, how property of others in your care is covered, and how to document and maximize a BPP claim.
+BPP covers movable assets like furniture, equipment, and tools.
+Here is how it differs from inventory and how property of others is treated on a claim.

 Debris Removal Coverage — More Than Just the Dwelling